gomorpheus/morpheus-apidoc/source/includes/_server_types.md

 A Compute Server Type is the description of the technology (bare metal or virtual) being deployed onto.

+**NOTE:** A Server Type in the API Is equivalent to a Host Type within the morpheus UI.

 ## Get All Server Types

 ```shell